novax-exchange/.github/principals/README.md

 - Talk is cheap, show me the artifact
 - re:Invent
 - Can-do attitude
-- Grow then dominate from challenger, and you are addicted to it.
+- Grow then dominate from challenger, and you are addicted to it
+- If you need it, you build it.
+While others are happy to help, they ensure it can be rebuilt.